ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/install-unmanaged-cni.md

    {{< /callout >}}

-Once the unmanaged CNI is installed, has reached a state of being fully functional, and MKE 4k has verified that cluster networking is in the desired state, the installation will continue, as indicated:
+Once the unmanaged CNI is installed, it has reached a state of being fully functional, and MKE 4k has verified that cluster networking is in the desired state, the installation will continue, as indicated: